erik1066/fdns-ms-dotnet-object/docs/USAGE.md

 1. `cd` to the `fdns-ms-dotnet-object/tests` folder
 1. Execute `dotnet test`

+## Readiness and liveness checks

+A liveness check is available at `/health/live`.
+The liveness check returns a 200 OK if the service is running.

+A readiness check is available at `/health/ready`.
+The readiness check shows a status of dependent services such as databases and other microservices.
+It also checks for degraded performance in addition to whether the services are available.

 ## Experimenting with API operations

 We use Swagger to automatically generate a live design document based on the underlying C# source code and XML code comments.
 Swagger allows developers to experiment with and test the API on a running microservice.
 It also shows you exactly what operations this service exposes to developers.
 To access the Swagger documentation, add `/swagger` to the end of the service's URL in your web browser, e.g. `https://localhost:5001/swagger`.